JoomlaLABS/Joomla_Installer/README.md

 This ensures maximum compatibility even when URLs change or redirect.

-### Random Table Prefix
-Each installation generates a random 5-character prefix starting with a letter (e.g., `a3x9z_`) for enhanced security.

 ### Additional Users Creation
 Automatically creates users after installation with:
 - Custom usernames and full names